isomerpages/nlb-mobile-guide/spotlight/the-global-economy/2020-06-19-economic-downturns.md

 [^2]: Halton, C. (2020, January 29).
 Global Recession Definition. *Investopedia.* Retrieved 2020, May 30 from <https://www.investopedia.com/terms/g/global-recession.asp>

+[^3]: Coronavirus: Global economy in 2020 on track for sharpest downturn since 1930s Great Depression: IMF.
+(2020, April 14).
+Straits Times.
+Retrieved 2020, June 19 from https://www.straitstimes.com/business/economy/coronavirus-great-lockdown-to-shrink-global-economy-by-3-in-2020-imf

-[^3]: Singapore heads for worst recession since independence; economy to shrink by 7% to 4% on Covid-19 impact.
+[^4]: Singapore heads for worst recession since independence; economy to shrink by 7% to 4% on Covid-19 impact.
 (2020, May 26). *Straits Times.* Retrieved 2020, May 30 from <https://www.straitstimes.com/business/economy/spore-to-sink-into-deeper-recession-than-expected-2020-growth-forecast-cut-to>

-[^4]: Rolf, J. (2009).
+[^5]: Rolf, J. (2009).
 Singapore in Its Worst Recession for Years.
 The Effects of the Current Economic Crisis on the City-States Economy. *Journal of Current Southeast Asian Affairs* 28, No. 4 (2009): 95–110.
 Retrieved 2020, May 30 from <https://doi.org/10.1177/186810340902800405>

-[^5]: Asian Financial Crisis Erupts. *HistorySG, National Library.* Retrieved 2020, May 30 from <http://eresources.nlb.gov.sg/history/events/87709dd7-72ae-47e2-876c-60544bb25e00>
+[^6]: Asian Financial Crisis Erupts. *HistorySG, National Library.* Retrieved 2020, May 30 from <http://eresources.nlb.gov.sg/history/events/87709dd7-72ae-47e2-876c-60544bb25e00>

-[^6]: Woo, J. J. (2018).
+[^7]: Woo, J. J. (2018).
 Singapore's Approach to Handling Economic Crisis. *Lee Kuan Yew School of Public Policy*, 1–20.
 Retrieved 2020, May 30 from <https://lkyspp.nus.edu.sg/docs/default-source/case-studies/singapores_approach_to_managing_economic_crises_22052018_lowres.pdf?sfvrsn=7387660a_0>

 <h4>Websites</h4>
 <h5>1. <a href="https://www.cnbc.com/id/20510977" target="_blank">A history of recessions</a></h5>